-Tadcaster appears to have originated as a small Roman settlement associated with a ford over the River Ouse on a key Roman road from the south to York.
+Tadcaster appears to have originated as a small Roman settlement associated with a ford over the River Wharfe on a key Roman road from the south to York.
 Early historians and archaeologists have identified Tadcaster as the site of the Roman town of Calcaria although more recent researchers have cast doubt on this, pointing to the site of the Newton Kyme Roman fort as the more likely location.
 That said, there is clear archaeological evidence from investigations on the castle site and that of the late twentieth-century swimming pool of some sort of settlement at Tadcaster at this time.
 Station Road and Rosemary Row are thought to lie on the line of the Roman road.
+The Roman town of Calcaria is mentioned in the second century Antonine Itinerary at distances suggestive of Tadcaster being the location although there is no direct archaeological evidence of a military site.